 - Season All (such as Lawry’s or Morton’s)

 - Chopped turkey (or chicken or any meat) (heck, this would even work for that tofu stuff!)

 How to Make Your Turkey Hash Recipe

 Place your oil in a skillet over medium-high heat.

 Cook, stirring often, until tender and golden brown.

 Note: A nonstick skillet is best for this.

-- Add in chopped turkey, turkey gravy, and a little more season all.
-Continue cooking, stirring often, until mixture is heated through and thickened, about 3-4 minutes.
+Continue cooking, stirring often, until the mixture is heated through and thickens (about 3-4 minutes).